UniversalDependencies/docs/_say/feat/Tense.md

 </tr>
 </table>

-In Zaar, the tense features are expressed together with aspect and mood features in a word functioning as a preverbal clitic tagged as an AUX.
+In Zaar, the tense features are expressed together with aspect, mood, person and number features in a word functioning as a preverbal clitic tagged as an AUX.
 Zaar has one fure tense and three past tenses, denoted Imm (immediate past), Rec (recent past), and Rem (remote past).

 ### <a name="Fut">`Fut`</a>: Future